Friday 17th January 2020 ko 21.15

 Perhaps the reason (other than cost) for tickets being so readily available is due to the Sporting drought, no Primeira Liga title has been won since 2002.
 That’s no acceptable to the fans of the club that has had the likes of Ronaldo, and Luis Figo on the books and has won 18 Primeira Ligas, 17 Portuguese Cups and the 1964 European Cup Winners Cup.
 Robyn and I didn’t need to learn any Portuguese to understand the graffiti on the underpass near Teleheiras station.
 It was clear Club President Frederico Varandas is a man under pressure.

 If you do buy the expensive seats here, then do be prepared to do some climbing.
 The inevitable search and bag check wasn’t intrusive, and there was a left luggage store by each entrance.
 But once in, the top tier is roughly five flights of stairs up.
-I looked at Robyn, up since 4.30am and smiled sweetly at a steward… We did enjoy that lift up to hospitality!
+I looked at Robyn, up since 3.30am, smiled sweetly at a steward… and might have given the (inaccurate) impression she was pregnant!
+We did enjoy that lift up to hospitality though!

-Other than the fact that Robyn and I were exhausted, we’d been up since 4.30 that morning and 21.15 is mighty late to kick off a game (the latest I’ve ever seen) but Bruno didn’t look anywhere near being the same quality as his predecessor from here to Old Trafford.
+Other than the fact that Robyn and I were exhausted- it had been a long day and 21.15 is mighty late to kick off a game (the latest I’ve ever seen) but Bruno didn’t look anywhere near being the same quality as his predecessor from here to Old Trafford.
 I suspect there was the element of him not being allowed to be a Benfica side that look title bound, but we found ourselves watching and thinking,

 Perhaps having better players around him will get the best out of him, but save for a few erudite passes he was fairly well shackled by the Benfica midfield.
 You could sense the frustration from him, his team mates and anyone wearing green.